AmbiqAI/neuralSPOT/docs/Code Profiling using ITM.md

 ```

-Launching orbtop can also be automated thusly:
+Launching orbtop can also be automated by adding this to your `.vscode/tasks.json`:

 ```json
 {